blab/veme-2022/README.md

   --output auspice/ncov_tip-frequencies.json
 ```

-To visualize the final tree and frequencies, we can drag these files together onto the [auspice.us](http://auspice.us) landing page or we can run a local Auspice server with the following command.
+To visualize the final tree and frequencies, we can drag these files together onto the [auspice.us](http://auspice.us) landing page.
+If you are working from a Binder interface, download all of the files in the `auspice/` directory to your computer, open a file explorer/finder window, and drag all of the files on to the auspice.us interface.

+If you have Auspice installed locally, you can run a local Auspice server with the following command.

 ``` bash
 auspice view --datasetDir auspice/